 This is also known as Vitamin B2.
 Blueberries are an excellent way to supply your dog with riboflavin.
 This water-soluble compound is crucial for dogs.
 It contributes towards proper metabolism, nutrient absorption, and maintaining healthy tissues.

-The dangers of riboflavin deficiency in dogs can be fatal.
+Although extremely uncommon, the dangers of riboflavin deficiency in dogs can be fatal.
 This condition may result in sudden collapse and death.

 This is also known as Vitamin B3.
 Niacin is a water-soluble compound that is necessary for glucose, fatty acid, and amino acid metabolism.
 Chronic niacin deficiency in dogs is also known as black-tongue.
 A deficiency of niacin may cause anorexia, weight loss, bloody diarrhea, and even death.